kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module3-rfprofiles.md

 ### Step 1 - ***Create RF Profile***

 1. To create an RF Profile, first open a web browser on the Windows Workstation Jump host.
-Open a connection to DNA Center and select the hamburger menu icon to open the menu.
+Open a connection to Catalyst Center and select the hamburger menu icon to open the menu.
 Select `Design>Network Settings`.

    ![json](./images/module2-wlans/dnac-menu-network-settings.png?raw=true "Import JSON")